honojs/website/guides/others.md

 - Create an Issue - Propose a new feature.
 Report a bug.
 - Pull Request - Fix a bug and typo.
 Refactor the code.
 - Create third-party middleware - Instruct below.
-- Share - Share your thoughts on the Blog, Twitter, and others.
+- Share - Share your thoughts on the Blog, X(Twitter), and others.
 - Make your application - Please try to use Hono.

 For more details, see [Contribution Guide](https://github.com/honojs/hono/blob/main/docs/CONTRIBUTING.md).